Build a SvelteKit Markdown Blog

 // ...

-You also need to prerender the RSS feed.
+Let’s also prerender the RSS feed:

 src/routes/rss.xml/+server.ts